mhayescs19/parchment-recipes-web/README.md

 ## How to Track Development
 In this project, [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) will track progress.
 Sprints will be scheduled with milestones and issues will be placed in a Kanban board.

-I will be using the following issue template which I have derived from [Atlassian](https://community.atlassian.com/t5/Jira-articles/How-to-write-a-useful-Jira-ticket/ba-p/2147004) and GitHub's built-in issue template suggestions:
+I will be using the following issue template which I have derived from [Atlassian](https://community.atlassian.com/t5/Jira-articles/How-to-write-a-useful-Jira-ticket/ba-p/2147004), GitHub's built-in issue template suggestions, and [New Relic's Agile handbook](https://docs.newrelic.com/docs/agile-handbook/appendices/ticket-best-practices/#:~:text=Browser%20API%3A%20Update%20custom%20attribute%2Drelated%20docs%20or%20Distributed%20tracing%3A%20Add%20more%20detail%20about%20CAT%20relationship):

 ```markdown
 **Objective**